I was born in the year World War II ended , 1945 , and my first home was in the city of San Fernando in Trinidad.

 After a few years we moved to Princes Town where I attended St Michael’s Anglican school, and which was less rural and more to my mother’s liking .

-In 1958 I was accepted as a student at Naparima college , and a couple years later we moved to Marabella where we lived and established roots , until I migrated to the US Virgin Islands in 1968, served in the US Army and established a permanent residence in North America.
+In 1958 I was accepted as a student at Naparima college and a couple years later we moved to Marabella where we lived and established roots .

 Your brought back wonderful memories of Broadway – Hatters steelband, the Ifills (Dove was a shoemaker), the Yearwoods who lived across the road, the Ramjohns on Sutton Street, who lived next to Ms. Harper and who had as tenants, the Crawfords (Hasely’s family) and the Wiggins (Shirley of tennis fame).
 There was a Chinese shop obliquely opposite to you and I have been trying to remember its name (now replaced by a beauty shop).
 Mrs. Hutchinson had her music school on Broadway.
 You also had the Montoutes, the Hillaires, the Brambles, the Greens(?) all on Broadway.
 I can see the faces but many names I have forgotten.
 Your essay is forcing me to recall growing up on the corner of Sutton and Gordon Streets.
 Thank you.